-Scenario I emerges for negative $K_0$ and positive $g_2$ (and $g_1$).
+Scenario I emerges for negative $K_0$ and negative $g_2$ (and positive $g_1$).
 It describes a universe that starts off from a non-singular bounce event into a steady inflation phase that gracefully exits into the current dark energy era.
 An interesting feature of this scenario is, in view of the so called "Hubble tension" \cite{riess19}, the increasing Hubble function.

-Scenario II --- for negative $K_0$ and negative $g_2$ --- is a hard singular Big Bang initially similar to Einstein-Friedman cosmology but followed by a secondary inflation that, after a deceleration period, finally exits into the late dark energy era.
+Scenario II --- for negative $K_0$ and positive $g_2$ --- is a hard singular Big Bang initially similar to Einstein-Friedman cosmology but followed by a secondary inflation that, after a deceleration period, finally exits into the late dark energy era.
 Both scenarios are consistent with the late epoch SNeIa Hubble diagram.

-This is not the case for Scenario III with $K_0$ and $g_2$ both positive.
+This is not the case for Scenario III with positive $K_0$ and negative $g_2$.
 Here the universe undergoes an evolution that is very similar to the standard Einstein-Friedman cosmology but with the Big Bang shifting to later times with increasing $K_0$.